Skip to content

 Some drivers also choose to buy a set of wheels to fit their winter tyres on, and you may want to consider buying a spare wheel.

 To decide whether winter tyres are worth the expense or not, you need to consider how much driving you do in the winter months and what the weather is like where you live.
-You may decide the safety benefits outweigh the cost.
+You may decide the safety benefits outweigh the cost and give you peace of mind.

 If you can afford it, and your circumstances justify it, the ultimate set-up is a 4x4 car with winter tyres.